Data Privacy Policy

 The company may use subcontractors from so-called insecure third countries and, in accordance with Art.
 6 (1) f) GDPR, use necessary cookies to ensure smooth, worldwide access to the portal and the necessary maintenance work.
 This is secured by appropriate guarantees as well as via the EU standard data contracts.

-Further information on data protection can be found at https://privacy.microsoft.com/en-us/privacystatement.
+Further information on data protection can be found at privacy.microsoft.com/en-us/privacystatement. for Microsoft.

-We operate a reporting portal in accordance with the Whistleblower Protection Act (HinSchG).
+We operate a reporting portal at hint.kameon.de for the HinSchG.

-As a matter of principle, we treat information in accordance with § 8 HinSchG confidentially.
+We treat information in accordance with §§ 8, 9 HinSchG confidentially.

-The purpose of the reporting portal for the Whistleblower Protection Act (HinSchG) is to check and document reports for internal investigation and, if necessary, to pass them on to authorized bodies in order to put an end to unlawful abuses at the company in accordance with § 2 HinSchG.
+The purpose of the reporting portal for the Whistleblower Protection Act (HinSchG) is to check and document reports, for internal investigation and, if necessary, to pass them on to authorized bodies in order to remedy un-lawful abuses at the company in accordance with § 2 HinSchG.

 You have the option of registering anonymously.
-In doing so, you will receive a unique identification code that gives you access to a closed data protection room.
-Here you have the opportunity to submit your notice.
+You will receive a unique identification code that gives you access to a closed data protection room.
+Here you have the opportunity to submit your report.

-No data will be disclosed to third parties outside your company without your consent, unless required by law or order such as § 9 HinSchG.
+No data will be passed on to third parties outside your company without your consent, unless this is required by law or order, such as § 9 HinSchG

-As far as these legal bases do not apply, the legal basis is the legitimate interest according to Art.
+Insofar as these legal bases do not apply, the legal basis is the legitimate interest pursuant to Art.
 6 para.
-1 p.
-1 f) DSGVO.
-Our interest is to manage our company within the framework of law and to prosecute breaches of law such as fraud under EC 47 to the GDPR in our area of responsibility.
-The legitimacy of this interest is evidenced by the HinSchG and by the fact that Art.
-18 (2) and 21 (1) DSGVO identify the assertion, exercise and defense of legal claims and the protection of the rights of another person as overriding reasons for processing by the controller.
+1 sen-tence 1 f) GDPR.
+Our interest is to run our company in accordance with the law and to prosecute breaches of the law, such as fraud under EC 47 of the GDPR, in our area of responsibility.
+The legitimacy of this interest is evi-denced by the HinSchG and by the fact that Art.
+18 para.
+2 and 21 para.
+1 GDPR identify the assertion, exercise and defense of legal claims and the protection of the rights of another person as overriding reasons for processing by the controller.

-The data will be deleted as soon as they are no longer necessary to achieve the purpose for which they were collected.
-According to Section 11 HinSchG, this is usually the case after three years.
-Other storage obligations based on contractual relationships and processing to fulfill contractual or legal obligations, such as six- or ten-year retention obligations under commercial and tax law, remain unaffected.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+Ac-cording to § 11 HinSchG, this is usually the case after three years.
+Other storage obligations due to contractual relationships and processing to fulfill contractual or legal obligations, such as six- or ten-year retention obligations under commercial and tax law, remain unaffected.